How Does Online Education Work?

 Is Online Education Right for You?

 Don’t assume that online courses are somehow easier than face-to-face classes.
-In fact, the workload for online courses is often greater than traditional classes, because you have to read the equivalent of an in-class lecture on top of the normal reading assignments.
+In fact, the workload for online courses is often greater than traditional classes, because students have to read the equivalent of an in-class lecture on top of the normal reading assignments.
 The rest of the assignments are the same and are graded with the same expectations of quality, thoughtfulness, and full effort.